kislyuk/argcomplete/README.rst

     def EnvironCompleter(text):
         return (v for v in os.environ if v.startswith(text))

-To specify a completer for an argument or option, set the "completer" attribute of its associated action.
+To specify a completer for an argument or option, set the ``completer`` attribute of its associated action.
 An easy way to do this at definition time is::

     from argcomplete.completers import EnvironCompleter